Research Grants Program Call Description

 Project Information: Grant category, project title, and total funds requested.

-Alignment with Program Goals: Short responses (250 words each max.) on how the project promotes equity, Indigenous Ways of Knowing, and primary health care transformation for Indigenous peoples.
+Alignment with Program Goals: Short responses (2000 characters each max. including spaces) on how the project promotes equity, Indigenous Ways of Knowing, and primary health care transformation for Indigenous peoples.

 Team Capacity: A summary of team experience and potential support needs from the IPHCPR Network.